 Tolerance of those of different faiths and beliefs

-Pupils have the opportunity to have their voices heard through our School Council; the elections of the pupil council are based solely on pupil votes.
+Children have the opportunity to have their voices heard through our School Council; the elections of the pupil council are based solely on pupil votes.
 Class rules are devised and agreed by every member of a class.
 Pupils are also given opportunities to put themselves forward for other responsibilities within the school.
 The children are also developed as leaders in different capacities.
 Please see our Pupil Leadership page.

 The Importance of Laws:

-Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+Within school, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices confidently and safely.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely.
+Our children are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely.
 This is explored, for example, through our E-Safety curriculum and PSHE lessons.
-Throughout the academic year, pupils are offered the opportunity to participate in numerous extra-curricular clubs, workshops and events which allow them to exercise their individual choice.
+Throughout the academic year, our children are offered the opportunity to participate in numerous extra-curricular clubs, workshops and events which allow them to exercise their individual choice.

 Tolerance of those of different faiths and beliefs: